Nagamaki: History

-It is possible that nagamaki were first produced during the Heian period (794 to 1185) but there are no known examples dating from before the mid Kamakura period (1192–1333).
+It is possible that nagamaki were first produced during the Heian period (794 to 1185), but there are no known examples dating from before the mid Kamakura period (1192–1333).
 The nagamaki is believed to have been developed from the great sword (ōdachi).
 The ōdachi, with its long blade, was sometimes too long to be used with a standard length hilt.
 Therefore, a strong cord would sometimes be wrapped around the sword from the center of the blade to the sword guard (tsuba), and the user would hold the sword by that part of the cord.
 The sword used in this way was called sword with middle wrapping (中巻の太刀, nakamaki no tachi).
 It is believed that this usage evolved into the nagamaki, in which the hilt was lengthened during the manufacturing process.

 In the Sengoku period, as the battlefield changed to a tactic where foot soldiers called (足軽, ashigaru) fought on a large scale in dense formations with gun (tanegashima) and spear (yari), pole weapon (naginata), which were difficult to use in dense formations, were replaced by nagamaki, and heavy and long long sword (tachi) were often replaced by katana.

-During the Sengoku period the nagamaki reached its peak of usage.
+During the Sengoku period, the nagamaki reached its peak of usage.
 It was generally used as a weapon for low-ranking soldiers who fought on foot.
 The historical book (見聞雑録, Kenbun zatsuroku) mentions that nagamaki were lent to low-ranking soldiers who could not handle the yari well.
 The famed warlord Uesugi Kenshin, feudal lord (daimyō) of Echigo Province, is said to have had a special guard of retainers armed with nagamaki.

 In the Edo period (1603–1867), the hilts of nagamaki were often cut off and made into katana or short sword (wakizashi).
 This practice of cutting off the hilt of a ōdachi or tachi or naginata or nagamaki and remaking it into a shorter katana or wakizashi due to changes in tactics is called (磨上げ, suriage) and was common in Japan at the time.

-In Japan there is a saying about swords: "No sword made by modifying a nagamaki or a naginata is dull in cutting" (長巻（薙刀）直しに鈍刀なし).
-The meaning of this saying is that nagamaki and naginata are equipment for actual combat, not works of art or offerings to the kami, and that the sharpness and durability of swords made from their modifications have been proven on the battlefield.
+In Japan, there is a saying about swords: "No sword made by modifying a nagamaki or a naginata is dull in cutting" (長巻（薙刀）直しに鈍刀なし).
+The meaning of this saying is nagamaki and naginata are equipment for combat, not works of art or offerings to the kami, and that the sharpness and durability of swords made from their modifications have been proven on the battlefield.